abpio/abp-commercial-docs/en/Getting-Started.md

  Hit F5 (or Ctrl+F5) to run the application.
 It will have an output like shown below:

  ![db-migrator-output](Images/db-migrator-output.png)

+> Initial seed data creates the `admin` user in the database which is then used to login to the application.
+So, you need to use `.DbMigrator` at least once for a new database.

 #### Using EF Core Update-Database Command